SanteriHelminen/balancer_dynamic_fees/README.md

 # Dynamic fee and loss-versus-rebalancing models for Balancer pools

+This project, funded by a Balancer Grant, explores dynamic fee models to mitigate arbitrage losses in Balancer pools.
+Our research examines the efficacy of various fee structures based on factors such as volatility, DEX trading volume, and gas prices across Ethereum mainnet, Arbitrum, and Polygon networks.
+The goal is to improve pool profitability by capturing a larger portion of CEX-DEX arbitrage opportunities, ultimately benefiting liquidity providers and the Balancer ecosystem.

+This project is done in collaboration with @AnteroE.

 ## Project structure

 - **raw_data**: Initial transformations and DuckDB table creations for scraped vault and pool event data.